acharyaarish/acharyaarish/README.md

 ### 🧑‍💻 **Featured Projects**

-> Check out some of my recent projects, showcasing modern tech and innovative solutions.

 - **[💰 Finance Manager](https://github.com/acharyaarish/Finance-Manager)**
    A user-friendly finance management tool for budgeting, expense tracking, and financial insights, built with **React** and **Firebase**.